 When you receive care from a student dentist, we can assure you:

-In their first years at the School of Dentistry, students merely observe procedures in our clinics.
+In their first years at the School of Dentistry, students merely observe procedures in our practices.
 Students come to the School of Dentistry with a foundation of knowledge in the sciences and they build on that knowledge as they move through their coursework.
-Basic-care services are the first procedures student dentists are allowed to perform when they begin working in the clinics and students are supervised and evaluated every step of the way.
+Basic-care services are the first procedures student dentists are allowed to perform when they begin working in the practices and students are supervised and evaluated every step of the way.
 The evaluation and supervision continues as the type of procedures the students perform becomes more complex.

 Faculty supervision of all student procedures

 Faculty members in the School of Dentistry serve in the role of “attending doctor” during patient visits, meaning the faculty members are present and involved as student dentists discuss treatment plans and provide care.
 The faculty member evaluates patients to assure that treatments are clinically acceptable.
-You’ll find that procedures performed by students and residents in our clinics take longer than they would in a typical private practice, but that’s because of the learning aspect of our clinics and the level of supervision involved.
+You’ll find that procedures performed by students and residents in our practices take longer than they would in a typical private practice, but that’s because of the learning aspect of our practices and the level of supervision involved.

 Defined quality assurance

-Because we are a functioning clinic that is part of the learning process for students of the School of Dentistry, a thorough quality-assurance process for patients is required through the Commission on Dental Accreditation.
+Because we are a functioning practice that is part of the learning process for students of the School of Dentistry, a thorough quality-assurance process for patients is required through the Commission on Dental Accreditation.
 We have procedures in place for maintaining patient records, infection control, assuring patient satisfaction and for tracking the outcome of care assessments.

 Someone to call if you experience a problem